Pushkin House, London: Activities

 Pushkin House aims to serve as a home and showcase for Russian culture in London, a focus for Anglo-Russian cultural exchange, a provider of education and information on Russian language and culture, and a resource and networking centre for individuals and institutions.
 In pursuit of these aims, it has developed a cultural programme relating to Russian literature, art, film, music, theatre and dance, as well as history, philosophy and politics.
 Events include lectures and talks, seminars, conferences, exhibitions, films, concerts and readings.

 Besides its own events, Pushkin House collaborates with other institutions and groups dedicated to Russian culture.
 It hosts lectures run by the Pushkin Club and the GB-Russia Society, among others.
 Russian language courses are provided by the Russian Language Centre, located on the top floor of the building.
 Creative partnerships exist with museums and libraries in Russia.

+From the 24th February 2022, Pushkin House has focused resources to understanding the background to the Russo-Ukrainian war and promoting anti-war voices.
+It has hosted solidarity events to raise £27,000 for charities supporting people impacted by the war.

 Pushkin House Book Prize

 The Pushkin House Book Prize was launched in 2013 with an aim to "encourage public understanding and intelligent debate about the Russian-speaking world".
 The prize is for a book published in English, but translations from other languages, including Russian, are encouraged.